Intel Intel

 The teaching shortage has reached “crisis” levels, the Washington Post reported on Aug.
 4. To address the issue, other solutions being utilized by some school districts include four-day weeks, large sign-on bonuses and greater efforts to recruit retired teachers back into the profession.
 In Maryland, Baltimore City Public Schools still had 225 vacancies just a week before school was set to start, and planned to temporarily fill the gap by bringing in retired teachers, long-term substitute teachers, and office staff with previous teaching experience to lead classrooms, WBAL-TV 11 reported on Aug.
 22.

-The way classrooms are staffed may also see changes; in New Jersey, multiple school districts will have “virtual” teachers leading live classrooms this year, the Wall Street Journal reported Aug.
-16. Any of these conditions could create an environment where a school is more likely to face litigation, Carver said.
-“I definitely think there is a higher risk,” she said.
+The way classrooms are staffed may also see changes; in New Jersey, multiple school districts will have virtual teachers leading live classrooms this year, the Wall Street Journal reported Aug.
+16. Any of these conditions could create an environment where a school is more likely to face litigation.

 Insurance could cover injuries, misinformation

-As schools consider any changes to how they staff classrooms, “talking to their insurance broker is always a good idea,” Carver said.
-CGL Insurance is designed to cover third-party bodily injuries or property damage and could respond to claims alleging that a student was hurt due to a lack of teacher supervision, for example.
-In September of 2020, a school board in Palo Alto, California, agreed to pay $50,000 to settle a lawsuit that alleged a student was bullied due to a lack of supervision by school district employees, the Daily Post reported.
+If schools consider changes to how they staff classrooms, consulting with their insurance broker is advisable.
+Commercial General Liability (CGL) Insurance is designed to cover third-party bodily injuries or property damage and may respond to claims alleging that a student was harmed due to inadequate supervision.
+For example, in September 2020, a school board in Palo Alto, California, agreed to pay $50,000 to settle a lawsuit that claimed a student was bullied because of insufficient oversight by school district employees, the Daily Post reported.

 “If schools increase the number of children in a classroom, the higher student-to-teacher ratio could mean not being able to supervise them as well,” Smith explained.
 “If an accident occurs and the teacher was not supervising or was not there, that can be an issue.”

 CGL Insurance and Professional Liability Insurance can often be packaged together for schools, and school leaders should ensure they have both.
-One of the most important covered expenses is legal defense, which should be included outside of the policy’s liability limits, Carver said.
+One of the most important covered expenses is legal defense, which should be included outside of the policy’s liability limits.
 Other potential covered expenses could include medical costs or therapy for the student affected.

 It remains to be seen how costly a claim over instruction or misinformation by a teacher could become, as lawsuits like this seem to be uncommon, Smith said.
 “Depending on the situation that happened, it would be the cost of that student or individual to be put back whole again, the cost to rectify the situation,” she said.